Faeshal/Faeshal.github.io/source/_posts/deploy-golang-on-linux-server.md

 systemctl status funding-server.service
 ```

+🚧 **if you change the config, dont forget to reload:** "systemctl daemon-reload"

 ![done](https://i.postimg.cc/3xZM5wMw/Screen-Shot-2022-08-13-at-1-35-22-PM.png)

 5. until this step, basically you can access your Golang app by typing **server-ip:port**, because i set 7070 for my app, so the result is: